OSeMOSYS-FlexTool-integration/OSeMOSYS-SpineToolbox/README.md

     ![new data](./docs/new_data.png)

     +  Commit changes
 6. Choose the new scenario from the filter selection.
-Running multiple scenarios at the same time is not supported.
+Running multiple scenarios at the same time is currentle not supported.

     ![Filter](./docs/filter.png)
 7. Run Write_OSeMOSYS.
 This creates a new osemosys input file.
 The filename can be changed from the osemosys settings.